-security and confidentiality

-- (2) HOW do you make needed data and information available?
-HOW do you make them accessible to your workforce, suppliers, partners, collaborators, and customers, as appropriate? - (3) HOW do you manage organisational knowledge to accomplish the rapid identification, sharing, and implementation of best practices; and

-The collection and transfer of WORKFORCE knowledge;

-The transfer of relevant knowledge from and to CUSTOMERS, suppliers, and PARTNERS, and collaborators;

-■ the assembly and transfer of relevant knowledge for use in your strategic planning PROCESS.

-b.
-Management of Information Resources and Technology

-- (1) How do you ensure that hardware and software are reliable, secure, and user friendly? - (2) In the event of an emergency, HOW do you ensure the continued availability of hardware and software systems, and the continued availability of data and information? - (3) How do you keep your data and information availability mechanisms, including your software and hardware systems, current with business needs and directions and with technological changes in your operating environment?
+- a.
+Data, Information, and Knowledge Management - (1) How do you ensure the following properties of your organizational data, information, and knowledge? - accuracy - integrity and reliability - timeliness - security and confidentiality - (2) How do you make needed data and information available?
+How do you make them accessible to your workforce, suppliers, PARTNERS, COLLABORATORS, and CUSTOMERS, as appropriate? - (3) How do you manage organizational knowledge to accomplish - the collection and transfer of WORKFORCE knowledge; - the transfer of relevant knowledge from and to CUSTOMERS, SupplierS, PARTNERS, and COLLABORATORS; - the rapid identification, sharing, and implementation of best practices; and - the assembly and transfer of relevant knowledge for use in your strategic planning PROCESS. - b.
+Management of Information Resources and Technology - (1) How do you ensure that hardware and software are reliable, secure, and user-friendly? - (2) In the event of an emergency, HOW do you ensure the continued availability of hardware and software systems and the continued availability of data and information? - (3) How do you keep your data and information availability mechanisms, including your software and hardware systems, current with business needs and directions and with technological changes in your operating environment?